Need to know

 For a private plunge pool that appears to float over the serene teal waters lapping at the island, book an Oceanfront Villa.
 Hideaway Villas are flanked by tropical vegetation, for a little extra provided-by-nature privacy.

 Just a stone wall separates the main infinity pool from the sea; it’s so close that ocean spray and gentle waves often break over the edge.
 The long pool is family-friendly, unheated and surrounded by a pool terrace with sunloungers and cargo-net hammocks.
 Poolside bar Koko slakes guests’ thirst.
 Views from the pool and surrounding terrace extend all the way to Coco Island, Sister Islands and Praslin Island.
+There's a small pool in the spa, too.

 Bring big, glamorous sunglasses, an even bigger bottle of suncream, and a fill your suitcase with tropical swimwear.